shreya608/getApet/README.md

-# GetAPet Automation
+# GetAPet UI Automation

-Automation has been written for GetAPet app using `XCUITest` and [Robot Framework](https://robotframework.org/)
+UI Automation has been written for GetAPet app using `XCUITest` and [Robot Framework](https://robotframework.org/)

 ## How to run?